scropool/scropool/README.md

 # Hi there 👋 I’m scropool!

 # About me;
-## - I make all kinds of tool batch scripts for Windows 10 LTSC and LTSB
+## - I make all kinds of tool and batch scripts for Windows 10 LTSC and LTSB
 ## - I currently working on LTAC Project

 # My Socials: